deprecated-packages/symplify/packages/CodingStandard/README.md

 ```

-### Non-abstract class that implements interface should be final
+### Non-abstract class that implements interface should be final :wrench:

 *Except for Doctrine entities, they cannot be final.*